cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

      - due to breach of soft-agreement (determined through governance)
      - due to breach of hard-agreement (determined by code)
  - Execution of Duties
-   - Special transactions which only execute for members of a specialization group
+   - Special transactions which only execute for members of a specialization group (for example, dCERT members voting to turn off transaction routes in an emergency scenario)
  - Compensation
    - Group compensation (further distribution decided by the specialization group)
    - Individual compensation for all constituents of a group from the